bjoern-janson/adaptive-evolutionary-dynamics/docs/01_core_framework.md

 where

 - $E_t$ is the current environment.
-- $\tau$ is a possible transformation.
+- $\tau$ is a candidate transformation.
-- Reachability is constrained by representations, resources, search mechanisms, and generator mechanisms.
+- Reachability depends on representations, resources, search mechanisms, and generator mechanisms.

 The key distinction is